 9. Other Boards

-In addition to his Executive Board position with Green Mountain Dr. Pepper, bob Gambort serves on other company boards.
-He serves on the Board of Directors of Gluten-Free food manufacturer, Boulder Brands, Inc. Gambort has served on the Board of Directors for retail distributor Wayfair Inc. since 2016.
+In addition to his Executive Board position with Green Mountain Dr. Pepper, Bob Gamgort serves on other company boards.
+He serves on the Board of Directors of Gluten-Free food manufacturer, Boulder Brands, Inc. Gamgort has served on the Board of Directors for retail distributor Wayfair Inc. since 2016.
 Prior to that, he served on the Board for Pinnacle Foods from 2006 through 2009.
-Bob Gambort also serves as a trustee for several organizations.
+Bob Gamgort also serves as a trustee for several organizations.
 These include Shiff-National Lands Trust, the New Jersey State Employment Training Commission, Bucknell University, the Grocery Manufacturers Association and Morristown Memorial Hospital.

-Bob Gambort currently has a net worth of nearly $5.13 million.
+Bob Gamgort currently has a net worth of nearly $5.13 million.
 The majority of his worth is through his salary with Keurig Dr. Pepper.
 Serving as the Executive of the Board, President and CEO of the company since 2016 has earned him $4,247.430.
-In addition, Gambort owns 2,850 shares of stock in the company.
+In addition, Gamgort owns 2,850 shares of stock in the company.
 This is valued at $880,545.